project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/49-harrie-arnout-and-koen-where-will-we-plant-billions-of-trees-against-climate-change.md

 ---
-title: 49 Harrie, Arnout and Koen, where will we plant billions of trees against climate change?
+title: 49 Harrie Arnout And Koen Where Will We Plant Billions Of Trees Against Climate Change
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-04-30)